th-rtyf-re/kthpq/README.md

   The default is `sf`, sans-serif. `rm` corresponds to serif and `custom` means that no new math font is loaded (in case you want to load your own font).
+- `fontdir=<directory>` or `auto`.
+Provide the directory path (relative or absolute) to the Figtree font files.
+The path used on Overleaf is provided in `sample.tex`.
+For local setups, use the option `auto` when `fontspec` can find the font by itself.